createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-06-27
+🗓️ 2025-06-28
-💬 "Think in the morning.
-Act in the noon.
-Eat in the evening.
-Sleep in the night." — William Blake
+💬 "Never apologize for showing feelings.
+When you do so, you apologize for the truth." — Benjamin Disraeli
 <!--END_SECTION:quote-->